-Philosophy (“love of wisdom”) addresses deep and fundamental questions of human existence: Is there a God?
+Philosophy (Greek for “love of wisdom”) addresses deep and fundamental questions of human existence: Is there a God?
 What is the meaning of life?
 What is ultimately real?
 What is mind, and how does it relate to the physical world?
 How should one make moral decisions?
 What is a just society?
 As the rigorous, systematic study of such big questions, philosophy is central to the mission of King’s College, which seeks to produce broadly educated men and women who possess a clear moral compass, are capable of articulate and critical reflection on the fundamental problems of the human condition, and are informed and reflective citizens.

 Degree Offered: Bachelor of Arts (B.A.)

-Compatible Second Majors and Minors
+Compatible Second Major

 Both a major and minor program in philosophy are offered, as well as a minor in ethics in cooperation with the theology department and the McGowan Center for Ethics and Social Responsibility.
-The Ethics Minor includes courses in bioethics, professional and business ethics, media ethics, Christian social ethics, philosophical ethics, death and dying, philosophy of law and a senior ethics seminar.

 Links:Wiley/Blackwell Philosophy and Pop Culture Series (edited by William Irwin)